bookofproofs/bookofproofs.github.io/_sources/history/20th-century/gardner.md

 * In 1981, to celebrate Gardner's sixty-fifth birthday, the book The Mathematical Gardner was published.
 * His relationship to the mathematical community makes him unique: Gardner's monthly column in 'Scientific American' has been appearing for more than two decades.
 * Martin Gardner's writing has contributed enormously to improve the accessibility of the subject.
-* For many years the Gardner family lived on Euclid Avenue (everyone remarks on the apt address) in Hastings-on-Hudson, New York, but in 1979 they moved to Hendersonville, North Carolina.
 * Martin Gardner has captured the attention of his readers, obtained their active involvement, and stretched their minds to an extent which is the envy of all of us who teach.
 * Let us end by noting that Gardner has produced a number of mathematical papers, written with leading mathematicians.
 * The results Gardner mentions here under (2) appear in the paper "Fan Chung, Martin Gardner and Ron Graham, Steiner trees on a checkerboard, Math.